mmacvicar/playwright-issue-report/README.md

 ## Reason

 Using any client certificate configuration, playwright adds a dummy server.
-In order to set it up, it tries to detect the available protocols from the target server (APNS).
+In order to set it up, it tries to detect the available protocols from the target server (ALPN).
 However, the APNS part does not use the proxy.

-If the host does not resolve, APNSCache errors fast and assumes http/1.1.
+If the host does not resolve, ALPNCache errors fast and assumes http/1.1.
 Not the expected behavior but at least it works for cases where http 1.1 is the expected protocol.